 7. Discussion about 17-05 Student Evaluations of Teaching

-Richard: Concern with differences between Online and print response types (as opposed to rate)
+Richard: Concern with differences between online and print response types (as opposed to rate)

-Mark: Response rates and Qualitative are two different questions.
+Mark: Response rates and qualitative are two different questions.
 Change of conditions leads to lower response rate.
 Bracket that to consider qualitative differences.
 Need to think about increasing student understanding of what they are supposed to do.
-Students don’t understand what they are used for.
+Students don’t understand what SPOT forms are used for.
 We also don’t do a good job how our faculty might encourage response rates.
 Doing all classes: 500,000 sheets of paper and 2000 hours of time.

 8. Discussion about developing a policy for Evaluation of Tenured Faculty